 Libretto by Jules Barbier, based on the play by Jules Barbier and Michel Carré (based on stories by E.T.A.
 Hoffmann)

 World premiere: Paris, Opéra Comique, February 10, 1881

-Luther’s tavern in a German city, early 19th century.
 The poet Hoffmann is in love with Stella, the star singer of the opera.
 Lindorf, a rich counselor, also loves her and has intercepted a note she has written to Hoffmann.
-He is confident to win her for himself (“Dans les rôles d’amoureux langoureux”).
+Lindorf is confident he will win her for himself (“Dans les rôles d’amoureux langoureux”).
 Entering with a group of students, Hoffmann sings a ballad about a disfigured dwarf named Kleinzach (“Il était une fois à la cour d’Eisenach”).
 During the song, his mind wanders to recollections of a beautiful woman.
 When Hoffmann recognizes Lindorf as his rival, the two men trade insults.
 Hoffmann’s Muse, who has assumed the guise of his friend Nicklausse, interrupts, but the encounter leaves the poet with a sense of impending disaster.
 He begins to tell the stories of his three past loves…

 Having finished his tales, all Hoffmann wants is to forget.
 Nicklausse declares that each story describes a different aspect of one woman: Stella.
 Arriving in the tavern after her performance, the singer finds Hoffmann drunk and leaves with Lindorf.
 Nicklausse resumes her appearance as the Muse and encourages the poet to find consolation in his creative genius.